laurelherting/lmh-headspace/AWS/examTips.md

     Exam q: less than 2000 IOPS?
 GP2
     Exam q: huge NoSQL database, a lot of IOPS?
 Provisioned IOPS SSD Not GP2
+	Block Storage - Disk in the Cloud
+  Attached to an EC2 Instance
+zones/regions:
+	* Exist in specific AZ Zones NOT across multiple zones
+  * stored in multiple physical locations at no addt'l charge

 ### SSD
     General purpose SSD(GP2)